lucianpurcaru/netflix-clone/README.md

-Just a small clone front-end app of Netflix in order to get familiar with Next.js and Tailwind.css !
+# Just a small clone front-end app of Netflix in order to get familiar with Next.js and Tailwind.css !

-# Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.2)](https://tailwindcss.com/blog/tailwindcss-v3-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).